Francis Scarpaleggia

 Scarpaleggia attended Loyola High School, a semi-private Jesuit-run high school in western Montreal, and subsequently Marianopolis College and McGill University where he obtained an honours degree in economics.
-Following graduation from McGill, he studied at Columbia University in New York, obtaining a master’s degree in economics.
-He then obtained an MBA at Montreal’s Concordia University.
+Following graduation from McGill, he studied at Columbia University in New York, obtaining a master's degree in economics.
+He then obtained an MBA at Montreal's Concordia University.

-Career before politics
+Early career

 Following graduation from business school, he joined the private sector working for Petro-Canada and Comterm, a Quebec-based microcomputer and keyboard-terminal manufacturer and local-area-network software developer.
-He subsequently entered Montreal’s pharmaceutical industry as a corporate financial analyst working for Bristol-Myers Squibb, and transitioned to education, teaching business administration at Montreal’s Dawson College.
+He subsequently entered Montreal's pharmaceutical industry as a corporate financial analyst working for Bristol-Myers Squibb, and transitioned to education, teaching business administration at Montreal's Dawson College.

-Political life
+Political career

 Scarpaleggia's involvement in politics began as a volunteer in the riding of Mount Royal during the 1981 Quebec election, working for the Liberal incumbent John Ciaccia, who was re-elected to the provincial legislature.
 Following the election, which saw the separatist Parti Québécois elected for a second term, he remained active as a grassroots provincial Liberal organizer, notably serving as the youngest riding president (Mount Royal provincial riding association) in the Quebec Liberal Party at the time.
 In 1984, he became involved in the Liberal Party of Canada in the federal riding of Mount Royal.

 Prior to being elected, he worked from 1994 to 2004 as legislative assistant to Clifford Lincoln, a former environment minister in the Quebec government who then served, after entering federal politics, as parliamentary secretary to the Minister of the Environment and then as chair of the House of Commons Standing Committee on Canadian Heritage.

 Scarpaleggia was first elected to Parliament in the 2004 Canadian federal election following a competitive local nomination contest.

 Since first being elected, he has focused on issues of freshwater protection, introducing various water bills and motions in the House of Commons, including a bill to ban bulk-water exports.
-As a member of the House of Commons environment committee, he has initiated water-focused studies such a study on the Alberta oilsands industry’s impacts on the Athabasca River watershed.
+As a member of the House of Commons environment committee, he has initiated water-focused studies such a study on the Alberta oilsands industry's impacts on the Athabasca River watershed.

-He holds a reputation as a dedicated constituency representative, close to his electors and focused on their political concerns and priorities.